marjan3/math-2d/README.md

  - Run `mvn test`

 ## Future changes

- - Add Spring Support for GUI
+- expand the accordions
+- Improve about section with: why I built this tool and how I use it
+- Implement other math operations
+- improve code, separation of concerns, single responsibility, reduce duplication, maybe event buss
+- move and delete commands cant be undo
 - Improve GUI interaction
 - Write unit tests

 ## Contact